cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 * Avoid having several `when` branches matching the same value -- currently the first matching branch gets executed, but the behavior might change in the future.

+# `end()` function

+The `end()` function maps to the `end` instruction, and as such has a special meaning - it resets the execution of the program and starts at the beginning again.
+In this sense, the `end()` function is one of control flow statements.
+The function may be called from anywhere, even from a recursive function.
+The following rules apply when the function is invoked:

+* the processor starts executing the program from the beginning,
+* values of existing variables are preserved (the last value written to any global or main variable before `end()` is called is preserved),
+* the call stack is reset - calling recursive functions starts from the topmost level again.

 ---

 [« Previous: Expressions](SYNTAX-2-EXPRESSIONS.markdown) &nbsp; | &nbsp; [Next: Functions »](SYNTAX-4-FUNCTIONS.markdown)